stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/pendo-object.md

     type: "string"
     required: false
     description: |
-      The number of historical days' worth of data to replicate from the `start_date` value for each replication job for event-based streams.
+      The number of historical days' worth of data to replicate from the `start_date` value for each replication job for event streams.
 The default is `10`.

       Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#event-replication" }}) for more info.
     value: "10"